leftmove/cria/README.md

 - **Easy**: No configuration is required out of the box.
 Getting started takes just five lines of code.
 - **Concise**: Write less code to save time and avoid duplication.
-- **Local**: Free and unobstructed by rate limits, running LLMs requires no internet connection
+- **Local**: Free and unobstructed by rate limits, running LLMs requires no internet connection.
 - **Efficient**: Use advanced features with your own `ollama` instance, or a subprocess.

 <!-- <p align="center">